BoiseState/CS354-resources/andre/projects/README_template.md

 ## Results

-This section presents timing and other results of the experiments that you were asked to perform as part of the project.
+This section presents timing and other results of any experiments that you were asked to perform as part of the project.

 ## Sources used